lee2sman/everyday/README.md

 same, an early sketch i just found, from before i knew pico-8 or lua. i added in some random fillp backgrounds.
 141
 pico-8 quilt generator
+142
+progressing on my quiltlike, tiny village walkabout. procedural generation of the village map implemented, along with naming each location. makes fun of the Museum of Pizza, Museum of Illusions, etc - the tourist/slob-circuit in nyc. anyway....